nxskok/stad29-notes/slides_d29.md

 chooses for us).
-- Functions `ddays(1)`, `dminutes(1)` etc. will give number of seconds in a day or a minute, thus dividing by them will give (fractional) days, minutes etc.
+- Functions `ddays(1)`, `dminutes(1)` etc. will give number of seconds in a day or a minute, thus dividing by them will give (fractional) days, minutes etc. This works for things like days/minutes with equal numbers of seconds, but not months/years.
+- Better: convert to a "period", then divide by `days(1)`, `months(1)` etc.
-- This idea useful for calculating time from a start point until an event happens (in this case, a patient being discharged from hospital).
+- These ideas useful for calculating time from a start point until an event happens (in this case, a patient being discharged from hospital).